engisalor/sketch-grammar-explorer/README.md

 - call types (frequency, concordance, etc.) are defined with `"type"`
 - each call has a dictionary of API parameters in `"call"`
 - calls can optionally contain metadata in `"meta"`
-- `"keep"` can be used to save only a portion of response data
+- `"keep"` can be used to save only a portion of response data (JSON only)

 The call below queries the lemma "rock" in the [EcoLexicon English Corpus](https://www.sketchengine.eu/ecolexicon-corpus/) and retrieves frequencies by several text types.